hack3rs.ca network-security

 when-this-tool-is-a-good-fit

-• +Authorized weak/default credential testing on exposed network services.
+• +Authorized weak and default credential testing on exposed SSH, RDP, FTP, and HTTP auth services.

-• +Validation of account lockout and failed-login monitoring controls.
+• +Validation that account lockout triggers at the configured threshold and that monitoring sees it.

-• +Post-remediation testing after password policy or service hardening changes.
+• +Post-remediation testing after password policy or service hardening changes take effect.

-• +Training labs for authentication hygiene and detection engineering.
+• +Training labs on authentication hygiene, lockout behavior, and failed-login detection.

 when-to-use-another-tool-or-source